boivlad/SmartContracts/README.md

 To run tests:

-Start development blockchain with run `truffle test`
+Start development blockchain with run `$ truffle test`

 ---